Prosecutors say arrested Russian guns rights activist was a spy

 Butina is a flight risk, the prosecutors assert, because of her ties to an unnamed Russian oligarch.
 Butina’s correspondence called the oligarch her “funder,” prosecutors say.
 The oligarch is not identified in the memo, which notes that Forbes this year put his net worth at $1.2 billion.

-Read the Butina detention memo here:
+Read prosecutors’ memo here: